-You must certify your forest project results regularly and submit your certified results to the Registry.
-Certification is mandatory for all required greenhouse gas (GHG) emission data (including forest carbon stocks) reported to the Registry.
+You must verify your forest project results regularly and submit your verified results to the Reserve.
+Verification is mandatory for all required greenhouse gas (GHG) emission data (including forest carbon stocks) reported to the Reserve.
 It is necessary to assess project performance and changes in carbon stocks over time and to test any earlier estimations made regarding increases or decreases in carbon stocks due to the project activity.

-In addition to certifying your forest project every five years, you must also certify your entity level carbon stocks and biological emissions every five years.
-Your non-biological GHG emissions must be certified annually.
-Please refer to the General Reporting Protocol for information on certifying your non-biological GHG emissions.
+In addition to verifying your forest project every six years, you must also verify your entity level carbon stocks and biological emissions every six years.
+Your non-biological GHG emissions must be verified annually.
+Please refer to the General Reporting Protocol for information on verifying your non-biological GHG emissions.

-A. Certification References
+A. Verification References

-In addition to the information provided in this section, the key principles of certification and the complete certification process are described in the General Reporting Protocol.
+In addition to the information provided in this section, the key principles of verification and the complete verification process are described in the General Reporting Protocol.
 You should familiarize yourself with this chapter and the provisions therein.
-In addition, Annex A of the Registry's Certification Protocol contains guidance for how certifiers must conduct the certification activities for forest entities.
-You may find it helpful to familiarize yourself with this Annex as well to fully understand the certification activities related to the forest sector.
+In addition, Annex A of the California Registry's General Verification Protocol contains guidance for how verifiers must conduct the verification activities for forest entities.
+You may find it helpful to familiarize yourself with this Annex as well to fully understand the verification activities related to the forest sector.

-B. Rationale for Certification
+B. Rationale for Verification

-The Registry's certification process requires you to hire an approved 3rd party certifier (listed on the Registry's website: www.climateregistry.org) to review and assess your reported required data to confirm that you have adhered to the Registry's reporting protocols and have compiled your GHG inventories accurately each year.
-This process is an integral component of the Registry's program.
-It helps to ensure the consistency and credibility of the GHG data reported across organizations, which, in turn enables the State of California to consider your certified GHG data if it is affected by regulation in the future.
-In addition, the certification process provides confidence to the public that the GHG information you report is accurate.
+The Reserve's verification process requires you to hire an approved 3rd party verifier to review and assess your reported required data to confirm that you have adhered to the Reserve's reporting protocols and have compiled your GHG inventories accurately each year.
+This process is an integral component of the Reserve's program.
+It helps to ensure the consistency and credibility of the GHG data reported across organizations, which, in turn enables the State of California to consider your verified GHG data if it is affected by regulation in the future.
+In addition, the verification process provides confidence to the public that the GHG information you report is accurate.